toviyahw/Novel_Nexus/README.md

 **NOTE: I have only included ratings for books that I felt I could provide accurate ratings on.
 In the dates_read table I have only included books that I had accurately recorded the read date for.
 The overall books_read table contains books I have read, but not every book in this table will recieve a score or assigned read dates.
 ISBN numbers for books_read and my_library may differ, as sometimes I read a digital or audio version of a book I own.**

+**4. Included Files**
+1. Readme.md: Outlines project goals, processes, and dataset details.
+2. Tableau Visuals: Hosted on adjacent site. *{To be uploaded}*
+3. PostgreSQL Documentation: A file containing the queries I wrote to create my tables, insert my data, and joins executed. *{To be uploaded}*
+4. EDA with Python: An .ipynb file outlining the process of cleaning my data, loading it into a dataframe, and performing exploratory data alaysis using various python libraries. *{To be uploaded}*

+**5. Future Enhancements**
+-After initial completion, I will update the database montly as I continue to read.

- Thank you for exploring the Novel Nexus project!
+**Thank you for exploring the Novel Nexus project!
 This project not only reflects my enthusiasm for reading but also showcases my technical skills in data management and visualization.
-If you have feedback or suggestions, feel free to reach out as I am always making updates and improvements!
+If you have feedback or suggestions, feel free to reach out as I am always making updates and improvements!**